cicirello/JavaPermutationTools/README.md

 The GitHub repository is organized as follows:
 * The [/build](build) directory contains an ant build file, and other resources related to building the library.
 * The [/dist](dist) directory contains the compiled jar files of the library.
-* The [/docs](docs) directory contains the javadoc documentation in a sub-directory /docs/api.
+* The [/docs](docs) directory contains the javadoc documentation in a sub-directory [/docs/api](docs/api).
 The /docs directory is also the location of the website for the project hosted via GitHub pages at https://jpt.cicirello.org/.
 * The [/examples](examples) directory contains several example programs that use the library, and which demonstrate usage of various features.
 * The [/replication](replication) directory includes source code that recreates results found in publications associated with the library.
 * The [/src](src) directory contains all of the source code.
 * The [/tests](tests) directory contains JUnit test cases for all functionality of the library.

+## Java 8

+The library supports Java 8 or higher, including both Oracle JDK 8 and OpenJDK 8.

+## Versioning Scheme

+The JPT uses [Semantic Versioning](https://semver.org/) with version numbers of the form: MAJOR.MINOR.PATCH, where differences in MAJOR correspond to incompatible API changes, differences in MINOR correspond to introduction of backwards compatible new functionality, and PATCH corresponds to backwards compatible bug fixes.

 ## Building the Library (with ant)